swaptacular/swpt-k8s-config/README.md

 ```

 If you do not plan to use SOPS to decrypt secrets on this machine,
 consider deleting the PGP private key from the machine.
-If you need
+If you need it
-it, you can always import the secret decryption key from your backup
+later, you can always import the secret decryption key from your
-copy:
+backup copy:

 ``` console
 $ gpg --delete-secret-keys "${KEY_FP}"  # Delete the private key.